 - The Osborne Association is an organization in the Bronx that provides services to people and families of people who have been incarcerated.
 The Career Center at Osborne Association has job training programs that are open to people living in lower Westchester (Yonkers, Mount Vernon, New Rochelle).

 - The Yonkers and New Rochelle Public Libraries offer Job Search Help sessions where you can meet with a job search coach for help with resumes, online applications, job searching, and interviewing.
 Call the Yonkers Public Library Riverfront Branch 914-375-7966 or the New Rochelle Public Library 914-813-3746 for more information.
 (New Rochelle counseling hours are Tuesdays, 4:45pm-7:45pm)

 - The White Plains Education & Training Center (WPETC) offers a series of Job Search Directions workshops, as well as other learning and training opportunities.
 Check the weekly newsletter posted on this page to find out what programs are scheduled.
 You can also call for information at 914-422-8200.
 (Information is available in both English and Spanish.)

 If you are a person with a disability you can receive special assistance.
 A “disability” can be any physical or mental impairment that makes it difficult for a person to work.
 Substance abuse, learning disabilities, and mental health issues may qualify as a disability.
-Contact one of the agencies below for more information.
+See this page for supports available For those with Disabilities.